Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 - Popular Commands: Here, you can find all the popular commands that Excel has, and most of these frequently used commands.

-- Commands that are not in the ribbon: It is a list of commands that are not listed in the ribbon, but you can add then on quick access toolbar.
+- Commands that are not in the ribbon: It is a list of commands that are not listed in the ribbon, but you can add them on the quick access toolbar.

 - All Commands: It is a complete list of commands that Excel offers you to use.

-To make it easy for you to find a command that you want to add the quick access toolbar, you also have tab wise commands that you can select.
+To make it easy for you to find a command that you want to the add the quick access toolbar, you also have tab-wise commands that you can select.

 The other way to add the command to the quick access toolbar is to go to that commands button and the ribbon and right-click on it and select “Add to quick access toolbar”.